-- o No generator required. - o Plugs in at night and recharges when the motor runs. - o The motor has capability to automatically start if the Volta battery is running low. - Reception area upon entry. - Front passenger seat rotates to make an additional chair for the for the reception area. - Clinical room in rear. - o Full-size medical table. - o Pocket door separates from reception area for privacy. - Laptop, Wifi, and printer in lockable cupboard can log into electronic medical record on site. - o Sink, but no bathroom. - Two refrigerators; one for food and one lockable refrigerator for vaccines. - Wheelchair lift makes it handicap accessible. - An electric powered awning provides shade during busy clinics.
+- Volta system-lithium battery that powers the electricity in the back; no need for a generator - No generator required - Plugs in at night and recharges when the motor runs - Capability to automatically start if the Volta battery is running low - · Reception area upon entry - Front passenger seat rotates to make an additional chair for the reception area - · Clinical room in rear - Full-size medical table - Pocket door separates from reception area for privacy - Laptop, wifi and printer in lockable cupboard-can log into electronic medical record on site - Sink, but no bathroom - Two refrigerators; one for food and one lockable refrigerator for vaccines - Wheelchair lift makes it handicap accessible - Electric powered awning provides shade during busy clinics

 As with many decisions, choosing a van design comes with several trade-offs.
-While for the CareZONE team, a smaller sized vehicle was important for navigating Boston streets and allowing for operation without hiring a driver, this means that certain activities such as group visits are not possible.
-Also, without a bathroom on the van, our clinical team relies of buccal swab testing, which can be limiting.
+While for the Community Care in Reach (CCiR) team, a smaller sized vehicle was important for navigating Boston streets and allowing for operation without hiring a driver, this means that certain activities such as group visits are not possible.
+Also, without a bathroom on the van, our clinical team relies on buccal swab testing, which can be limiting.
 Agencies should weigh the pros and cons of each van design before making a purchase that is most suitable to them.

-Community Care in Reach Services
+Community Care in Reach services